• CLASSIC SAILFLOW

 .synopsis...

-should linger over the lake erie region through thursday. on
+linger over lake erie on sunday.

 ripley to buffalo ny extending from 5nm off shoreline to us-

-lake to conneaut oh beyond 5 nm off shoreline to us-
+the-lake to conneaut oh beyond 5 nm off shoreline to us-

 canadian border-